Waking up is a scary thing.

 “Who do you think’s movin’ in next to you?”

 “Oh, I dunno.
-Some quiet, I hope.
+Someone quiet, I hope.
 I’d settle for an elderly couple.”

 “Aww, but that’s so boring!
 Wouldn’t you prefer it if someone else like me moved in?”